zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/vimeo.md

 ### My Folder Videos Query

-Fetches videos uploaded by the authenticated account to a specific folder, resolves to a list of [Video Type](#video-type).
+For each [Vimeo Source](#vimeo-source) a **My Folder Query** will be created on the fly and made available as Dynamic Content option under the Vimeo Group.
+It fetches videos from an authenticated account specific folder and resolves to a list of [Video Type](#video-type).

 {% image %}
 ![My Vimeo Folder Videos Query](/assets/ytp/sources/vimeo-query-myfolder-videos.webp)